An Integrated Quadratic Reconstruction for Finite Volume Schemes to Scalar Conservation Laws in Multiple Dimensions: Numerical Scheme

 where $a=\sup\limits_{u,\bm n} |\bm F'(u)\cdot \bm n|$ represents the maximal characteristic speed.

 Denote the piecewise constant approximation of $u(\bx, t_n)$ to be $u_h^n(\bx)$, which takes $u_0^n$ as its value on $T_0$.
-In this paper we will focus on constructing a quadratic polynomial $v_0^n(\bx)$ on each control volume $T_0$.
-And the resulting piecewise quadratic function on $\Omega$ is denoted by $v_h^n(\bx)$.
-Classical patch reconstruction algorithms in the literatures directly give $v_h^n(\bx)$ from $u_h^n(\bx)$, while the integrated quadratic reconstruction requires information more than that.
+In this paper we will focus on constructing a quadratic polynomial $v_{h,0}^n(\bx)$ on each control volume $T_0$.
+And the resulting piecewise quadratic function on the whole domain $\Omega$ is denoted by $v_h^n(\bx)$.
+Classical patch reconstruction algorithms in the literature directly give $v_h^n(\bx)$ from $u_h^n(\bx)$, while the integrated quadratic reconstruction requires additional information.
 Precisely, we may formulate our reconstruction as an operator $\mathcal{R}_h$

 That is to say, the function $v_h^n$ depends on not only its piecewise constant counterpart $u_h^n$, but also the previous reconstruction $v_h^{n-1}$.
 Basically, the operator $\mathcal{R}_h$ accepts two functions as its arguments: the first function is a piecewise constant function on $\mathcal{T}$, and the second function is a piecewise continuous function on $\mathcal{T}$.
 With the introduction of the operator $\mathcal{R}_h$, the numerical scheme \eqref{eq:fvm-euler} can be formally identified as